Delus1onL/Splatoon-Asset-Documentation/Documentation/Notes/Content.md

 ## Message

 Content here is within `.szs` files.
 Within these files are `.msbt` files, which are basically Nintendo's version of obfuscated `.txt` files.
+They are documented [here](https://github.com/Delus1onL/Splatoon-Decompile-For-Splatoon-Legends/blob/main/Documentation/Notes/Message.md).
 ## Model

 This will get its own .md, to not overshadow other information in this file: [Model.md](https://github.com/Delus1onL/Splatoon-Decompile-For-Splatoon-Legends/blob/main/Documentation/Notes/Model.md)